 2. Internal Radiation Therapy (Brachytherapy)

-Radiation may be used to:
+Radiation can be used to:

-- Cure cancer by destroying all cancer cells
+- Cure cancer by destroying cancer cells.

-- Shrink tumors before surgery (neoadjuvant therapy)
+- Shrink tumors before surgery (neoadjuvant therapy).

 Which Radioactive Element is Used in the Treatment of Cancer?